 The National Indigenous Land and Sea Strategy (NILSS) is a requirement under the ATSI Act and is the ILSC's key policy document.
-The recently developed NILSS is the ILSC's first national strategy to include fresh and salt water-based activities.
+The NILSS released in 2019 was the ILSC's first national strategy to include fresh and salt water-based activities.